 “Linking modern art with an historic iron ship is ingenious.
 We have of course no way of knowing what Brunel might have thought of the 55,000 litres of lime green neon jelly around his ship.
 We do know, however, that he was himself a talented artist as well as an engineer, and was never afraid of a challenge.”

-She added: “This was a once-in-a-lifetime event, and we are delighted with what the artists Bompas &n Parr achieved, and the excitement and interest it created amongst visitors and non-visitors alike.”
+“This was a once-in-a-lifetime event, and we are delighted with what the artists Bompas & Parr achieved, and the excitement and interest it created amongst visitors and non-visitors alike.”